mglodack/docs/source/articles/Troubleshooting/Pending-step-in-cucumber-fails-build.html.markdown

+---
+title: Pending step in cucumber fails build?
+tags: build error
+category: Troubleshooting
+---

-## Pending step in cucumber fails build?
+# Pending step in cucumber fails build?

 The cucumber option **--strict** fails the build if you have a pending or undefined step.